 Start early morning at 05:30 AM towards Kaza.
 Reach Kaza by late noon.
 Overnight stay at Kaza.

-Day 5 - Kaza - Tabo - Dhankar
+Day 4 - Kaza - Tabo - Dhankar - Lhalung

-Gently fluttering prayer flags against a backdrop of green farmland (in summer), surrounded by barren mountains and clear blue skies, mark the entrance to Tabo.
-Over a1000 years old, Tabo Monastery is now a UNESCO Heritage site and one of the finest marvels of Indo-Tibetian art.
+Gently fluttering prayer flags against a backdrop of green farmland, surrounded by barren mountains and clear blue skies, mark the entrance to Tabo.
+Over a 1000 years old, Tabo Monastery is now a UNESCO Heritage site and one of the finest marvels of Indo-Tibetian art.

 Dhankar Monastry is precariously perched on a rugged cliff, seemingly fragile from a distance.
-Getting closer, however, gives you a fair idea of why so much effort must have been spent building this monastery over a thousand years ago.
 Spectacular views of the Spiti-Pin river confluence and the valley below leave meditation spots like none other here in this mud-walled hermitage.

-Take a quick look at the little museum in the Gompa here before you spend some time in conversation with the lamas for more history and lore of the Dhankar Monastery.
-Take a short hike to Dhankar Lake and witness the most amazing and thrilling lanscape of the beautiful lake.
+Take a short hike to Dhankar Lake and witness the most amazing and thrilling landscape of the beautiful holy lake.

-Day 6 - Dhankar - Langza - Hikkim - Komic
+Day 5 - Lhalung - Hikkim - Komic - Langza

 Stop for a moment in Hikkim for a cuppa with the postmaster of the highest post office in the world.
 Don’t forget to post a couple of postcards before you head on to Komic.